 Mysore is famous for Yoga and it’s wonderful palaces, for it’s very sacred and ancient sites and for it’s magnificent market.
-Ayurveda is extremely strong in Mysore and it has a long royal tradition of Ayurvedic healing.
-The climate is something to write home about as it has mild summers and moderate winters, the average temperature is 28°C in the day and nights hover around 18°C:
+Ayurveda is an extremely strong tradition in Mysore and it has a long royal heritage of Ayurvedic healing.
+The climate is something to write home about as it has mild summers and moderate winters, the average temperature is 28°C in the day and nights hover around 18°C.

 |Climate data for Mysore|